 Second, and only after determining the claims arose under federal common law, did the Court hold Congress displaced through the Clean Air Act remedies that might be granted under federal common law.
 See AEP, 564 U.S. at 425.
 Only the initial inquiry-whether the subject requires a uniform federal rule-goes to jurisdiction and is before this Court at this time.
 Any conclusion that because Congress spoke on this issue through the CAA and made the EPA the governing authority over GHG emissions that it somehow undermines the federal nature of this case is nonsensical and should be reviewed.
 Congress's decision to displace federal common law in favor of federal regulatory authority does not make GHG emissions any less of a federal issue.
 At the time AEP was decided, two other climate cases were pending against the energy sector.
 An Alaskan village was suing many of the same energy producers as here under federal law for damages related to rising sea levels.
 See Kivalina, 696 F.3d at 849.
 In Mississippi, a purported class of homeowners sued a multitude of energy producers under state tort law for property damage from Hurricane Katrina.
 See Comer, 718 F.3d at 460.
 The allegations were that defendants, through their conduct and products, caused certain emissions which contributed to climate change and made the hurricane more intense.
 See id.
-These cases parallel the case at bar; San Mateo and Marin Counties, and the City of Imperial Beach are also alleging that the defendants' conduct and products caused or exacerbated emissions.
+These cases parallel the case at bar as Rhode Island also alleges that the defendants' conduct and products caused or exacerbated emissions.